olbrich/cuke4php/README.md

 * support an option like 'cuke4php --init' which will generate the directory structure and support files necessary to use cuke4php with a php project.
 * autodetect an available port and then use it to run the cuke4php server pass this on to cucumber by setting an environment variable (requires a modification to cucumber)

-### Rakefile
+### Gemfile

-* once the patch for erb templating in .wire files is released, we should set a minimum version for it
+* once the patch for erb templating in .wire files in cucumber is released, we should set a minimum version for it

 Dependencies
 ------------
 * PHPUnit >= 3.0 (see http://www.phpunit.de/)
+* PHP 5.2.x

 Goals
 -----